 - Damage.
 Check over your bike totally for damage not only to fairings but also light lenses, brake and coolant hoses, cracks to the bike’s frame, missing fairing bolts, dents to the wheel rims from pot holes, loose brake caliper bolts from vibration, cuts or brakes to the wiring harness and most importantly damage to your crash helmet.
 If you accidentally drop your lid or if it falls off your seat then don’t wear it until you have a specialist examine the helmet.
 Most bike clothing retailers will examine your crash helmet for you.
 I know for a fact Shoei will examine their helmets for a small fee.
 Whilst focusing on helmet security, always try and take your lid with you when away from your bike, you never know what can happen to it!
 When you do leave your helmet with your bike place it between the clip on handle bars, it won’t roll off the bike and the bike’s screen will protect it from the rain.
 The other option is to place your gloves on the floor with the palms facing down and put the helmet on top, that’s the way I was taught during my advanced Police course.

 - Electrics.
 Complete a full lights check before a ride remember to check both the foot and hand brake switches (some older bikes only have 1 brake switch fitted on either the front or rear brake).
 Give the horn a quick blip and if you are planning to lay the bike up for a while, it’ll be worth buying a trickle charger.
-Also check the battery terminals & also the fuses for any corrosion every few weeks.
+Also check the battery terminals and also the fuses for any corrosion every few weeks.

 - Rubber.
 Your hoops keep you in contact with the road so make sure you look after them.
 Check the tyre pressures when the tyres are cold because the pressure will read higher when the tyres are hot.
 Also place a bit of spit on your finger and smear it into the valve to ensure the valve is not leaking air bubbles.
 Obviously check the tread depth of both tyres and clear out any small stones from between the tread pattern.
 The minimum tread depth for motorcycle tyres in the UK is 1.0mm.
 Visually check both walls of each tyre to make sure there are no cracks starting to form due to lack of use or age.
 If you are going to lay the bike up for more than a month on a cold concrete floor, place a piece of carpet under both tyres because cold concrete with draw silica oil out of the rubber of the tyres and reduce the performance on the tyre.

 - Steering.
 Check no wires or cables are getting in the way of the steering or the operation isn’t limited by mechanical problems.
 Usually the best way to do this is turn the handlebars lock-to-lock a few times so they hit the stops on either side, check for any notch or rough feel as you swing the bars from side to side which could indicate bearing problems.
 Also if you feel a clunk or limited movement this may be simply down to a cable snatching or a mechanical problem – if for example when you turn the bars, the revs increase the throttle cable could be to tight or may need to be replaced for a longer cable.
-Check the electrical wiring & cables are slack so they don’t restrict the movement & that all electrical cables are still in reasonably safe areas as not to get caught on the moving parts or kept away enough so the cables don’t become worn or damaged.
+Check the electrical wiring and cables are slack so they don’t restrict the movement and that all electrical cables are still in reasonably safe areas as not to get caught on the moving parts or kept away enough so the cables don’t become worn or damaged.

 There are many items that need to be checked on your moped or motorcycle.
 If in doubt always ensure you consult an expert.